openshift/enhancements/enhancements/machine-api/control-plane.md

 ### Upgrade / Downgrade Strategy

-During the cluster upgrade for the targeted release the Machine API Operator (MAO) will let the CVO to instantiate the new CRD `controlPlane` and it will run the backing controller making this functionallity opt-in for existing clusters.
+During the cluster upgrade for the targeted release the Machine API Operator (MAO) will let the CVO to instantiate the new CRD `controlPlane` and it will run the backing controller making this functionality opt-in for existing clusters.
 The user can create an instance of the new CRD if they choose to do so.

 New IPI clusters deployed after the targeted release will run the `controlPlane` instance deployed by the installer out of the box.